On Weighted Twisted K-Energy and Its Applications: Introduction

-admits a unique greatest lower semicontinuous extension $\cM_{v,\mathrm{w}}^{\chi}: \cET(X, \omega) \to \R\cup \{+\infty\}$, that is moreover convex and continuous along weak geodesics. \end{mainthm}
+admits a unique greatest lower semicontinuous extension $\cM_{\mathrm{v},\mathrm{w}}^{\chi}: \cET(X, \omega) \to \R\cup \{+\infty\}$, that is moreover convex and continuous along weak geodesics. \end{mainthm}

-Building on the literature on extensions and convexity of energy functionals, notably \cite{BB,BDL,Lah,AJL,BJT}, we prove convexity of \emph{weighted, twisted K-energy} along weak geodesics in the space of \emph{$T$-invariant finite-energy potentials}.
-Our contribution is twofold: we simultaneously incorporate \emph{Lahdili-type weights} and a \emph{twist by a positive $(1,1)$-current} satisfying a natural decomposition condition, and we carry out the analysis in the finite-energy setting $\cE^T(X,\omega)$ (rather than restricting to smooth or Poincar\'e-type potentials).
+Theorem \ref{thm:main} extends the finite-energy convexity theory of Berman--Darvas--Lu to the weighted twisted setting.
+More precisely, it generalizes the smooth weighted K-energy convexity framework of Apostolov--Jubert--Lahdili by allowing singular positive twists satisfying \eqref{eq: ChiProp} and by proving convexity on the finite-energy space $\cET(X,\omega)$.
 An important special case occurs when $\chi=2\pi[D]$ is the current of integration along a simple normal crossing divisor $D=\sum_{i=1}^k D_i + \sum_{j=k+1}^N (1-\alpha_j)D_j$ where the first $k$ components have cusp singularities (cone angle $0$) and the remaining components have conic singularities (cone angle $2\pi\alpha_j$ for $\alpha_j \in (0,1)$).
-This connects to Auvray's foundational work \cite{Auvray13,Auvray,Auvray1,Auvray18} and the analysis of toric extremal Poincar\'e metrics by Apostolov--Auvray--Sektnan \cite{ApostolovAuvraySektnan}.
+In the mixed cusp/conic case, the theorem gives a finite-energy variational extension of the Poincar\'e-type framework developed by Auvray \cite{Auvray13,Auvray,Auvray1,Auvray18} and of the toric extremal Poincar\'e analysis of Apostolov--Auvray--Sektnan \cite{ApostolovAuvraySektnan}.

-\begin{cor}[Weighted K-energy convexity for mixed cusp and conic singularities, see Corollary \ref{prop:extention-K-energy-divisor}] The weighted twisted Mabuchi functional $\cM_{v,\mathrm{w}}^{2\pi[D]}$ for mixed cusp/conic divisors admits a unique greatest lower semicontinuous extension to $\cET(X, \omega)$, that is moreover convex and continuous along weak geodesics. \end{cor}
+\begin{cor}[Weighted K-energy convexity for mixed cusp and conic singularities, see Corollary \ref{prop:extention-K-energy-divisor}] The weighted twisted Mabuchi functional $\cM_{\mathrm{v},\mathrm{w}}^{2\pi[D]}$ for mixed cusp/conic divisors admits a unique greatest lower semicontinuous extension to $\cET(X, \omega)$, that is moreover convex and continuous along weak geodesics. \end{cor}